Fred Funk: Amateur career

-PGA Tour career
+Professional career

+In 1981, Funk turned professional.
+He worked as the golf coach for University of Maryland from 1982 to 1988.

-After also playing in a few PGA Tour event for several years beginning in 1982 but with little success, Funk finally became a member of the PGA Tour in 1989, playing in 29 official tournaments and several unofficial ones.
+After playing in a few PGA Tour events for several years beginning in 1982 but with little success, Funk finally became a member of the PGA Tour in 1989, playing in 29 official tournaments.

-He earned his biggest paycheck to date with $12,500 in a tie for ninth in the Chattanooga Classic.
+He earned his biggest paycheck with $12,500 in a tie for ninth in the Chattanooga Classic.

 In 1990, he struggled with consistency, missing the cut in nearly half the tournaments he entered.
 However, there were some bright spots, including a T-3 to earn $34,800 in the Chattanooga Classic as well as a fifth-place finish in the Buick Open to pocket $40,000.
-In 1991 he had slightly more success, with top-10 finishes in five tournaments.
+In 1991, he had slightly more success, with top-10 finishes in five tournaments.

 Funk broke through in 1992 with his most successful year to date, including his first PGA Tour win.
 In May, he captured the Shell Houston Open with a 16-under score for a two-stroke win over Kirk Triplett and winnings of $216,000.

-In 1995, he won his second PGA Tour tournament with a score of 16-under at the 1995 Ideon Classic, for which he earned $180,000.
+In 1995, he won his second PGA Tour tournament with a score of 16-under at the 1995 Ideon Classic at Pleasant Valley, for which he earned $180,000.
 He followed that up with a win just two months later at the Buick Challenge, with another 16-under for $180,000.

 Funk was a member of the United States teams at the 2003 and 2005 Presidents Cup and the 2004 Ryder Cup.
 He received some criticism in 2004 for opting out of The Open Championship, one of the tour's four major tournaments, despite having qualified.
 He played instead in that week's B.C.
 Open, a much less prestigious event, but one which also offered Ryder Cup ranking points.

 In 2005, Funk scored his biggest PGA Tour win when he captured The Players Championship, also becoming its oldest winner at 48 years, 9 months, 14 days by defeating Tom Lehman, Scott Verplank and Luke Donald by a stroke.
 He earned $1.44 million for the win.